addriv/Hakuna/README.md

 ## Features

 * User Authentication
-  * Hakuna uses the `BCrypt` gem to allow users to create new secure accounts *
+  * Hakuna uses `BCrypt` gem to allow users to create new secure accounts *